Molagg92/CapstonePage/README.md

 ========================\

 `3:57` : forogot to check in, buti did jus spend the alst 20 minutes relearning how to use 2 controllers at once. gonna keep building out stuff.

+`4:42` : been workign on a bug, lits wont populate with new entries. sucsk this is week one stuff.